umayr/frontend-boilerplate/README.md

 ### Scripts

-- `npm start` - builds the redux app in development mode
+- `yarn start` - builds the redux app in development mode
-- `npm run lint` - lints all the files in `src/` folder
+- `yarn run lint` - lints all the files in `src/` folder
-- `npm run lint:fix` - fixes all the possible linting errors
+- `yarn run lint:fix` - fixes all the possible linting errors
-- `npm run serve` - serves the files in the `dist/` folder
+- `yarn run serve` - serves the files in the `dist/` folder

 **Suggestion:** To turn on debug messages, set `DEBUG` localStorage variable to `fma:*`